 As I passed by a surf board store window, I caught a glance of my reflection, and all I could think of was how I’d wished I hadn’t made the mistake of window shopping in front of a surf board store whose windows reflected like a mirror.
 When I saw my reflection, I knew I had to take action.
 I looked like I was carrying a fanny pack around my stomach, with a bowling ball inside, and one on my butt as well.
 That didn’t seem to help my on-going low self-esteem.

-When I returned home from my vacation, I knew all I could ever be was plain old Erni.
+When I returned home from my vacation, I knew all I could ever be was just plain Ernistine.
 I was far from the glamorous babes one dreams about, and my spirit plunged to an all-time low, especially since the holiday season was approaching.
 I spent the next few weeks feeling sorry for myself and my appetite soared since eating was the only activity I engaged in.
 “Where, oh where, was my will power?”

-One night while I was in one of my more depressed state of mind, I sat on the windowsill just staring at the stars above.
+One night while I was in one of my more depressed states of mind, I sat on the windowsill just staring at the stars above.
 Just then, I noticed a falling star, which reminded me of a poem I had learned as a child.
 “Oh wishing star, oh guiding star, come and make my wish come true.
 Make me slim and make me trim, razamataz and poo poo pee doo.”
 “Well, that oughta bring him,” I laughed quietly as I locked up for the night.
 “Any time now, my guiding star will come knocking at my door.”

 “And if you don’t find him at the door, you might try the window,” a voice out of nowhere came.